-To celebrate a decade of sustainable shoe-making, we’re launching one of our most exciting projects to date.
+To celebrate a decade of sustainable shoe making, in 2016 we launched one of our most exciting projects to date.
 No, it’s not a new shoe design.
 It’s much bigger than that!

 The Better Shoes Foundation is a bold step towards a blueprint for a whole new footwear industry - one that is good for consumers, workers, and the environment.